icon-project/documentation/score/writing-score.md

 This document presents how to write a SCORE, smart contract of ICON network.
 You can understand from setting the workspace to deploying a SCORE.

+Exactly speaking, SCORE is the platform for ICON's smart contract.
+But it is also used to represent a ICON's smart contract itself.

 ## Intended Audience

 * Mid